cs573-22s/a2-DataVis-5ways/README.md

 Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK+.

-I use pandas.read_csv() to load data.
-Then made use of notNull() to filter data and remove columns with NaN value.
-I also use map() to convert 'Weight' and 'MPG' data values from string to integer.
-When it comes to axes and grid, I made use of plt.rcParams[] to set.
-Finally, I use plt.scatter() to plot, and plt.show() to show result.

 The pro of matplotlib is it has very powerful function of plotting and can be combined with data analysis.
 The con of matplotlib is that we can't export results to web page directly, so I think it's not very suitable for web based visualization development.

 ![matplotlib](https://raw.githubusercontent.com/PyRookie/a2-DataVis-5ways/main/img/matplotlib.png)